Konch: Demographics

-Konch City has some famous personalities like Minister Of State Ministry of Micro, Small and Medium Enterprises Shri Bhanu Pratap Singh Verma.

 Location

-Konch town Is located near Madhya Pradesh border approx distance from Nadigaon town an Madhya Pradesh Border is 20 and 23km approx. respectively.
-Ravatpura temple is one of the attractions near Konch town and is nearly 25km from Konch town.
+Konch town Is located near Madhya Pradesh border approx distance from Nadigaon town an Madhya Pradesh Border is 20 and 23 km approx. respectively.
+Ravatpura temple is one of the attractions near Konch town and is nearly 25 km from Konch town.
 The Konch city is divided into 25 wards.
-Hotel Ashirwad Konch also attracts many people to Konch for business meetings and celebrations.

 How to reach

 Via Rail – You can book tickets to Orai or Ait.

 Via Air – Lucknow airport or Kanpur airport or Gwalior Airport are some airports near Konch.

 Via Road – Buses from all over the country are available to Orai then you may have to change bus to Konch or private taxis are also available.